 Some of our favourite deep cleaning tools

-- Sonic Scrubber – these battery-powered brushes are a bit like an electric toothbrush, but with a selection of different sized heads for carrying out a variety of cleaning jobs.
+- Sonic Scrubber – These battery-powered brushes are a bit like an electric toothbrush, but with a selection of different sized heads for carrying out a variety of cleaning jobs.
 The Sonic Scrubber will get into the grooves and corners which can be difficult to do with scourers or other cleaning tools which require elbow grease.
-Check out the reviews and prices for the Sonic Scrubber on Amazon here

-- Toilet brush – for obvious reasons, this tool is a must – no one wants watermarks and unsavoury stains in the bottom of their toilet bowl.
-Why not try a silicone bristle toilet brush?
-This one on Amazon has secret tweezers for removing any hairs from the brush or your bath plug.
+- Toilet brush – For obvious reasons, this tool is a must – no one wants watermarks and unsavoury stains in the bottom of their toilet bowl.